Skip to main content

 Attendance services projects and initiatives guidance#

-This guidance explains what Attendance Service providers and in school provision (attendance Services)1 must do if they receive a request for information under the Privacy Act 2020 or the Official Information Act 1982.
+This guidance explains what attendance service providers and the in-school provision must do if they receive a request for information under the Privacy Act 2020 or the Official Information Act (OIA) 1982.

 THIS PAGE IS FOR